Queen Street massacre: Coronial enquiry

 The coronial enquiry in September 1988 heard that there was chaos during and immediately after the shooting and there was uncertainty over which of the police officers present was in charge.
-When ambulancemen entered the building with police, the police shouted to announce their presence as lifts arrived at their destination.
+When the ambulance crew entered the building with police, the police shouted to announce their presence as lifts arrived at their destination.
 Police on the floor also called out and pointed their guns in the direction of the lift.
 According to Inspector Adrian Fyfe, the officer in charge at the scene, the first police officer on the scene, a traffic policeman, had acted appropriately.
 He had used his initiative to isolate the area and had made an accurate assessment of the situation.
 Fyfe criticised this officer's "appalling" lack of knowledge of "police command structure" for not realising who was in charge until 5:00 p.m., 40 minutes after his arrival.
 Fyfe said the radio call sign he used identified him as the officer in charge.

 Con Margelis testified to the coronial enquiry that he and Vitkovic had been friends for several years.
 Margelis said after Vitkovic arrived to see him on 8 December, he pulled out his rifle, tried to pull the trigger and then aimed it at a female colleague and told her not to move.
 Knowing that Vitkovic could not move quickly due to a bad knee, Margelis jumped over the counter and hid in the women's toilets on the 5th floor.
 Margelis said he expected that Vitkovic would come after him, leaving others in the office safe.
 Of possible reasons for Vitkovic's actions, Margelis said he had not seen Vitkovic in the months prior, adding that "I can't really explain".
 Margelis said Vitkovic had become depressed and embittered after injuring his leg playing tennis, followed by a failed operation to repair the damage.
 Margelis said he began to see little of Vitkovic due to his depression.

 Another employee in the 5th floor office said that their colleague Judith Morris was shot as Margelis attempted to leap over the counter: "He was after Con and Judy was in the way."
 This witness described Vitkovic's eyes as being those of someone "completely insane" and his laugh as "sick" and not human, adding that he laughed after shooting Morris.